-The Company's plans that are intended to mitigate those conditions include continuing to fulfill its funding needs through cash inflows from revenue of YUTIQ and DEXYCU product sales, licensing and research collaboration transactions, at-the-market program (the "ATM Program") financing, additional capital raises and other arrangements.
-The Company's plans also include the continuation of expense reductions to conserve cash in response to a material adverse impact on the Company's revenue of YUTIQ and DEXYCU product sales due to a significant decline in product demand associated with shut-downs of customer facilities and postponements of elective surgical procedures and physician office visits in response to the Pandemic.
-The Company believes that its cash and cash equivalents of \$22.8 million at June 30, 2020 and expected cash inflows from its product sales, and royalty agreements, coupled with cash conservation activities will enable the Company to fund its current and planned operations into 2021.
+The Company's plans that are intended to mitigate those conditions include continuing to fulfill its funding needs through cash inflows from revenue of YUTIQ and DEXYCU product sales, licensing and research collaboration transactions, at-the-market facility (the "ATM Facility") financing, additional capital raises and other arrangements.
+The Company's plans also include the continuation of expense reductions to conserve cash in response to a continued adverse impact on the Company's revenue of YUTIQ and DEXYCU product sales due to the continued Pandemic, slower recovery in product demand associated with phased reopening of customer facilities, elective surgical procedures and physician office visits in response to the Pandemic.
+During October 2020, the Company received net proceeds of \$5.7 million through its ATM Facility financing.
+At October 31, 2020, the Company had cash and cash equivalents of \$30.5 million.
+The Company believes that its cash and cash equivalents of \$30.5 million at October 31, 2020 and expected cash inflows from its product sales, royalty agreements, and ATM Facility financing, coupled with cash conservation activities will enable the Company to fund its current and planned operations into 2021.
 There can be no assurance that the Company will receive the additional funding from any of these potential resources and, even if such cash proceeds are received, that such proceeds would be sufficient to support the Company's projections due to many factors, including the success of commercialization for YUTIQ and DEXYCU, the actual costs of these commercialization efforts, the continued effect of the Pandemic on our business and the medical community, additional investments in research and development programs, competing technological and market developments and the costs of any strategic acquisitions and/or development of complementary business opportunities.